apache/sling-org-apache-sling-feature-extension-content/README.md

 All content-packages from the model are registered (externally) in a [`FSPackageRegistry`](https://jackrabbit.apache.org/filevault/apidocs/org/apache/jackrabbit/vault/packaging/registry/impl/FSPackageRegistry.html) and scheduled for installation with execution plans (given via OSGi configuration) which automatically get executed during repository start by [ExecutionPlanRepoInitializer](https://github.com/apache/sling-org-apache-sling-jcr-packageinit/blob/master/src/main/java/org/apache/sling/jcr/packageinit/impl/ExecutionPlanRepoInitializer.java)

 Strict package mode installation can be enabled for all packages by setting the `org.apache.sling.feature.extension.content.useStrictMode` system property to true.

+## Reinstallation of SNAPSHOT content packages

+By default SNAPSHOT content packages are not reprocessed.
+If reinstallation is desired the `org.apache.sling.feature.extension.content.reinstallSnapshots` system property must be set to `true`.
+This requires at runtime a version 1.0.6 or newer of the `org.apache.sling.jcr.packageinit` bundle.